 Q: What are defined benefit and defined contribution pension plans?

-Generally speaking, there are two types of pension plans: defined benefit plans and defined contribution plans.
-A defined benefit plan promises you a specified monthly benefit at retirement.
-The plan may state this promised benefit as an exact dollar amount, such as $100 per month at retirement.
-Or, more commonly, it may calculate a benefit through a plan formula that considers such factors as salary and service - for example, 1 percent of your average salary for the last 5 years of employment for every year of service with your employer.
+There are generally two main kinds of retirement plans.
+A defined benefit plan promises you a specific amount at retirement, paid monthly.
+The plan may state this promised benefit as an exact dollar amount, or (more commonly) it may calculate a benefit through a plan formula that considers factors such as salary and years of service.

-A defined contribution plan, on the other hand, does not promise you a specific amount of benefits at retirement.
-In these plans, you or your employer (or both) contribute to your individual account under the plan, sometimes at a set rate, such as 5 percent of your earnings annually.
-These contributions generally are invested on your behalf.
-You will ultimately receive the balance in your account, which is based on contributions plus or minus investment gains or losses.
-The value of your account will fluctuate due to changes in the value of your investments.
-Examples of defined contribution plans include 401(k) plans, 403(b) plans, employee stock ownership plans, and profit-sharing plans.
+A defined contribution plan, meanwhile, doesn't promise a specific benefit amount at retirement.
+In these plans, you and/or your employer contribute to your account under the plan, sometimes at a set rate (such as 5 percent of your annual earnings).
+The value of your account fluctuates with respect to changes in the value of your investments.
+Examples include 401(k) plans, 403(b) plans, employee stock ownership plans, and profit-sharing plans.
 The general rules of ERISA apply to each of these types of plans, but some special rules also apply.
-To determine what type of plan your employer provides, check with your plan administrator or read your summary plan description.

 Q: What are simplified employee pension plans (SEPs)?

-If an employer had a salary reduction SEP in effect on December 31, 1996, the employer may continue to allow salary reduction contributions to the plan.
-Employees are generally permitted to contribute up to 15 percent of pay, or $10,500 for 2001 ($11,000 for 2002).
-SEP participants may also be required to earn at least $450 (this number is indexed for inflation) (for 2001) to make salary reduction contributions.
+Any employer who had a salary reduction SEP in effect on December 31, 1996 (phased out in 1997) may continue to allow contributions to the plan.
+Employees are generally permitted to contribute up to 15 percent of pay.

 Q: What are 401(k) plans?

-A 401(k) plan is a defined contribution plan that is a cash or deferred arrangement.
-You can elect to defer receiving a portion of your salary which is instead contributed on your behalf, before taxes, to the 401(k) plan.
-Sometimes the employer may match your contributions.
-There are special rules governing the operation of a 401(k) plan.
-For example, there is a dollar limit on the amount you may elect to defer each year.
-The dollar limit is $11,000.
-The amount may be adjusted annually by the Treasury Department to reflect changes in the cost of living.
-Other limits may apply to the amount that may be contributed on your behalf.
-For example, highly compensated employees may be limited depending on the extent to which rank and file employees participate in the plan.
-Your employer must advise you of any limits that may apply to you.
+A 401(k) plan is a defined contribution plan.
+You can elect to defer a portion of your salary and have it contributed to the 401(k) on your behalf -- before taxes.
+Sometimes the employer will match your contributions.
+The 401(k) is subject to certain rules, such as a dollar limit on the amount you may defer each year.
+Other limits may apply to the amount that may be contributed on your behalf, which your employer must advise you of.

 The adoption of 401(k) plans by a state or local government or a tax-exempt organization is limited by law.